We may earn a commission when you buy through links in our articles. Learn more.

 The many armies of the 41st millennium are roughly divided into three Warhammer 40k super-factions: the Imperium of Man, the Warhammer 40k Chaos factions, and the galaxy’s various species of aliens – known as the Warhammer 40k Xenos factions.

-These umbrella categories are important in learning how to play Warhammer 40k, as (outside of narrative game modes) you’ll normally find Imperium armies can only team up with other Imperials; Chaos with Chaos; and most Xenos rarely make common cause with anyone.
-To dive deeper into each ‘super-faction’, click those links above to read our detailed guides for each.
+You’ll normally find Imperium armies can only team up with other Imperials; Chaos with Chaos; and most Xenos rarely make common cause with anyone.
+To dive deeper into the lore of each ‘super-faction’, click those links above to read our detailed guides for each.

-If you want to jump straight into the game, check out our list of all the Warhammer 40k Combat Patrol starter sets, the perfect way to get started with Warhammer 40k 10th edition.
+If you want to jump into the game, we can recommend which Warhammer 40k starter set is the best way for you to get started with Warhammer 40k 10th edition.
 If you want to know when your faction’s next rulebook is coming out, we’re keeping track in our Warhammer 40k Codex release date guide – but if you just want a brief overview of each of the galaxy’s fighting forces, read on.

 Sisters of Battle

 The Sisters of Battle (a.k.a.
-Adepta Sororitas) are the militant wing of the ‘Ecclesiarchy’ – the Imperium’s galaxy-wide state religion, fiercely worshipping the Emperor of Mankind on his Golden Throne on Terra (40k’s far-future earth).
+Adepta Sororitas) are the militant wing of the ‘Ecclesiarchy’ – the Imperium’s galaxy-wide state religion, fierce worshippers of the Emperor of Mankind on his Golden Throne on Terra (40k’s far-future earth).

-On the 10th edition Warhammer 40k tabletop, the Sisters of Battle are a powerful, but high skill-level force that relies on careful manoeuvring for victory – though that is aided by ‘Miracle Dice’ which allow you to store up useful dice results, and whip them out later in the game to get out of tight spots.
+On the 10th edition Warhammer 40k tabletop, the Sisters of Battle are a powerful force that relies on careful maneuvering for victory.
+They mostly specialize in close range weaponry, and they’re fairly fragile except for their (admittedly very useful) power armor.
+Their ‘Miracle Dice’ allow you to store up useful dice results, and whip them out later in the game to get out of tight spots.

 You can get a complete Adepta Sororitas lowdown in our full Sisters of Battle army guide.